primaryobjects/vpndemon/readme.md

  bash vpndemon.sh
  ```

-2. Enter the name of a program to kill upon VPN disconnect, then click OK.
-This can be a substring of the name, such as "chrome", "firefox", etc.
+2. Enter the name of a program to kill when the VPN disconnects.
+This can be a substring of the name, such as "chrome", "firefox", etc. Click OK to start monitoring.

  ![Enter a target process to kill upon VPN disconnect](https://raw.githubusercontent.com/primaryobjects/vpndemon/master/screenshots/screenshot2.png)